Start here: who the course is for and what students take home

 Public sharing must follow platform rules and parent consent requirements.
 The course does not use Nintendo characters, logos, music or assets, and does not claim licensing, endorsement or partnership.

-Goal for the week: Decide who is going on the adventure and where it takes place, establishing one consistent creative direction for the game.
+Goal for the session: Decide who is going on the adventure and where it takes place, establishing one consistent creative direction for the game.

 - What students do: Notice what makes side-scrolling games memorable; sketch a hero; choose an original world direction such as a lava castle, candy land or space; generate and select matching front, side and jump poses; build a title screen.